plus-mobilitylab/netascore/README.md

 For global coverage, we support **OpenStreetMap** data as input.
 Additionally, Austrian authoritative data, the **'GIP'**, can be used if you work on an area of interest within Austria.

-Please use the version-specific or generic Zenodo entry for referencing the NetAScore software: https://doi.org/10.5281/zenodo.7695369
+Please use the version-specific or generic Zenodo entry for referencing the NetAScore software: https://doi.org/10.5281/zenodo.7695369.
+You can cite NetAScore as follows (APA-style):
+Werner, C., Wendel, R., Kaziyeva, D., Stutz, P., van der Meer, L., Effertz, L., Zagel, B., & Loidl, M. (2023).
+NetAScore [Computer software]. https://doi.org/10.5281/zenodo.7695369

 ## How to get started?